temporalio/edu-101-java-code/exercises/hello-workflow/README.md

 ## GitPod Environment Shortcuts

-If you are executing the exercises in the provided GitPod environment, you can take advantage of certain aliases to aid in navigation.
+If you are executing the exercises in the provided GitPod environment, you can take advantage of certain aliases to aid in navigation and execution of the code.

 | Command | Action                                                                                                                         |
 | :------ | :----------------------------------------------------------------------------------------------------------------------------- |